TakumiOtagaki/PseudoknotVisualizer/README.md

 ```

 3. Rewrite or create `~/.pymolrc.py`
-This is optional, but if you want to automatically load the extension at startup, please follow the instructions below.
+To  load the extension at startup automatically, please follow the instructions below.

 ```sh
 $ vim ~/.pymolrc.py